 Importance: Why Industrial Valves Matter Today

-• Managing pressure and flow in complex piping networks
+• Managing pressure and flow in pipelines

-• Isolating equipment for inspection and maintenance
+• Isolating equipment for maintenance

-• Supporting process accuracy in automated operations
+• Supporting precision in automated processes

 Common Types of Industrial Valves and Their Functions

-• Gate valves for full open or full close isolation
+• Gate valves for isolation

-• Globe valves for precise flow regulation
+• Globe valves for flow regulation

-• Ball valves for quick shutoff and tight sealing
+• Ball valves for quick shutoff

-• Butterfly valves for compact flow control in large pipes
+• Butterfly valves for large pipe systems

 • Check valves for preventing reverse flow

-Table: Industrial Valve Types and Typical Applications
+Valve Types and Applications

 Valve TypeFlow Control FunctionTypical Use Case